When the personal becomes political

 This is the opening line of Busiswa Mahonono’s powerful piece on depression, which lives on FunDza’s publishing platform live.fundza.mobi.

-FunDza is a not-for-profit organisation dedicated to getting young people reading, writing and learning.
+FunDza is a not-for-profit organisation dedicated to getting young people reading, writing, and learning.
 FunDza runs an online site that commissions and publishes relatable and appealing local content, and also publishes young people’s work.
-Every day around 15,000 readers spend time reading original stories, blogs and poems on the platform that is zero-rated by all mobile networks and is thus completely free for anyone to access.
+Every day there are around 15,000 readers who spend time reading original stories, blogs and poems on the platform that is zero-rated by all mobile networks, so completely free for anyone to access.

 Mahonono’s piece is one of many on the site tackling sensitive and often taboo subjects in SA.
 From depression and contraception to gender-based violence and consent, their writers are not afraid to go head-to-head with unpopular opinions.